hnla/style-modules/README.md

 ## Authors Guidelines:

+**Submitting**
-All submisions are made by creating a ticket on trac.buddypress
+All submisions should be made by creating a ticket on trac.buddypress

 Upload your folder(files) complete with SC & readme.md